 Dysphagia (difficulty swallowing)

 More than 15 million Americans are affected by dysphagia.
-Difficulty swallowing can occur at any age, but it's more common in older adults.
+This condition can occur at any age, although it's more common in older adults.
 The prevalence may be as high as 22% in those over 50 years of age.

 What causes dysphagia?
 1